Yoric/Numendo-2019/talk.md

 - No: the parser needs to parse entire functions to find out where they end.
 - No: we need to analyze the entire text.

----
-name: bonus_delayed_syntax_error

-## Language specification

-New exception: `DelayedSyntaxError`.
-May be thrown while **executing** a `[Skippable]` node.

---

-- Only affects new programs (opt-in).
-- Only affects ill-formed programs.
-- The encoder and browser may agree to skip parsing a function.

----
-name: bonus_reordering_native_executables

-## Reordering native executables

-- This transformation exists on native executables.
-- Gains witnessed on Firefox executable: *0.9 from I/O reduction.
-Source: [Mike Hommey](https://glandium.org/blog/?p=1296) (Mozilla).